 Nick Simmons, a 2011 USA Wrestling World Team Member and 2012 London Olympics alternate, was hired as an assistant coach on June 4, 2012.
-He begins his second season at IU and first as associate head coach for the 2013-14 school year.
+He begins his third season at IU and second as associate head coach for the 2014-15 school year.

 "Nick will be an exciting addition to our staff," said Goldman upon the hiring.
 "He has been tremendously successful at every level of wrestling, not only as an athlete, but as a coach.
 He will bring a unique wealth of knowledge to our team."